Suplejack sold for $21m at unreserved auction

 THE Northern Territory cattle operation Suplejack Downs Station has sold for $21 million at unreserved auction conducted by JLL Agribusiness.

-Suplejack was originally settled in 1964 by the late Robert and Lilian Savage.
+Suplejack was originally settled in 1964 by the buyer's parents, the late Robert and Lilian Savage.

 The property was offered by Lettie and Bill Cook and the Estate of Robert and Lillian Savage.